-Clinical laboratories processing specimens from residents receiving healthcare in eastern PA should implement methods to detect C. auris as outlined below:
+Clinical laboratories should implement methods to detect C. auris as outlined below:

 - Use the CDC Candida auris laboratory resource and algorithm to identify C. auris based on the available phenotypic laboratory method and initial species identification. - If your laboratory does not have methodologies required to speciate C. auris, talk with your health department to evaluate the utility of forwarding isolates suspicious for C. auris for further testing at commercial or public health laboratories that can perform C. auris identification.
 Please do not forward isolates to the public health laboratories without health department approval. - If possible, perform speciation for all yeast isolates from an inpatient in a healthcare facility (acute care hospital, LTACH, or SNF), including from both normally sterile and nonsterile body sites.
-This activity may be particularly useful in the 3 months following the release of this alert, as we seek to understand the local epidemiology of C. auris in eastern PA.
+This activity may be particularly useful in healthcare facilities that have already identified C. auris within their patient population.